Rhinoceros: Behaviour and ecology

-A group of three Indian rhinos.

 Living rhinoceroses' gregariousness varies between species.
-Adult males tend to be solitary, and this is also true of female Asian rhinoceroses, though the females of African species sometimes form groups, with these groups being more common in white than black rhinoceroses.
+Adult males tend to be solitary.
+This is also true of female Asian rhinoceroses, though the females of African species sometimes form groups, with these groups being more common in white than black rhinoceroses.
 Rhinoceroses have widely varying diets ranging from strict grazing (such as the white rhinoceros) to largely browsing (such as the black rhinoceros) to a mixture between both (the Sumatran and Javan rhinoceros).
 As bulk feeders of low quality vegetation, rhinoceroses spend a majority of their time foraging.
 Rhinoceroses are hindgut fermenters.

 All living rhinoceroses have a polyandrous and polygynous mating system where both males and females seek to mate with multiple individuals of the opposite sex.
 Male rhinoceroses guard reproductive age females until they are in full estrous though the females sometimes may drive away males until they are receptive.
 Male rhinoceroses taste the urine of female rhinoceroses and perform a flehmen response with the upper lip to determine their reproductive status.
 Adult males in the vicinity of oestrous females may become aggressive towards other males.
 These confrontations can range from ritualized behaviour to serious fighting that can result in significant injuries.
 In some species, male rhinoceroses are territorial, while in other species they are not or are only territorial depending on local environmental conditions.
 Females will sometimes reject males they consider undesirable, which results in them fleeing or fighting the male if cornered.
 During copulation, the male slides his neck up the back of the female, before using his neck as a lever to get his forelegs off the ground, before moving the front legs behind the shoulders of the female.
 Copulation can last several hours.
 Pregnancy lasts for over a year, around 460 days in the black rhinoceros and 504 days in the white rhinoceros.